ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 If the ARIA-S1-GUNW products you need are not available in the archive, you can use ASF's On Demand platform to submit custom ARIA-S1-GUNW jobs for processing.

+!!! warning "Sentinel-1C acquisitions not yet supported"

+    ISCE2 software, which is used for processing ARIA GUNW products, does not currently support processing SLCs acquired by the newly launched Sentinel-1C platform.
+Until the software package is updated, users will not be able to submit ARIA-S1-GUNW jobs that include Sentinel-1C acquisitions for On-Demand processing.

 ### ARIA Frame IDs

 Sentinel-1 IW SLC products are not created in a way that ensures that granules for the same relative orbit and location always fully overlap over time.
 This results in inconsistent framing of the Sentinel-1 IW SLCs that can make it difficult to create longer series of Sentinel-1 InSAR products.